fenago/learn-java-12-programming/lab_guide/Lab_5.md

 Strings, Input/Output, and Files
 ================================

-In this chapter, a reader will be presented with [String] class methods in more detail.
+In this lab, a reader will be presented with [String] class methods in more detail.
 We will also discuss popular string utilities from standard libraries and Apache Commons project.
 An overview of Java input/output streams and related classes of the [java.io] packages